 The things we loved

-- The wonderful and slightly strange emails we got wishing us a pleasant day.
+The slightly strange but wonderful emails we got wishing us a pleasant day.

-- The drudge work – they transcribed an entire year’s bank statements into an excel document overnight for example.
+The drudge work – they transcribed an entire year’s (anonimised!) bank statements into an excel document overnight for example.

 Local is good